EXPLORING THE DIFFERENT TYPES OF ROBOTIC GRIPPERS IN MANUFACTURING

 A robotic gripper acts as the “hand” of a robot, enabling it to grip, hold, and manipulate objects.
 These tools are vital for tasks like pick-and-place, assembly, sorting, and packaging, making automation faster, smarter, and more reliable.

-2. Common Types of Robotic Grippers and Their Applications
+2. Different Types of Robotic Grippers and Their Applications

 a.
 Electric Grippers